MartinLovecky/X8seco/readme.md

-# Aseco - Advanced Server Controller for TrackMania Nations Forever
+# X8seco - Advanced Server Controller for TrackMania Nations Forever

 > **Status**: In Development

-Aseco is an upgraded and modified version of the original Xaseco, originally developed by Xymph.
+X8seco is an upgraded and modified version of the original Xaseco, originally developed by Xymph.
 This project has undergone extensive modifications, making significant improvements and changes for enhanced performance, modern compatibility, and added features.

 > **Note**: This project is maintained by Yuhzel.
 Documentation will be generated soon using [Doctum](https://doctum.github.io/)